OpenMoonRay/openmoonray-docs/docs/moonray/maps/AxisAngleMap.md

           | object = 4

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the space to transform the resulting vector to</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the space to transform the resulting vector to</p>

     <h3>rotation_axis</h3>